How to Access College Disability Services and Accommodations

 In the case of short-term disabilities, such as a broken or dislocated limb, you typically do not need additional documentation other than proof of your visit to a medical facility.

-Step 3: Meet With a Disability Services Office Representative
+Meet With a Disability Services Office Representative

 After gathering all the documentation required to seek accommodations, make an official appointment with a college disability services representative.
 In this meeting, you'll provide your documentation and concrete details about the challenges you face with your disability.
-You'll also discuss the type of accommodations you need to thrive in college.
+You'll also discuss the type of accommodations you need in order to thrive in college.

 This might feel like a somewhat invasive process.
 Remember that all healthcare documentation and conversations are considered private and should not be accessible to others without your consent.
 If you're worried about your privacy, ask a staff member how your information will be kept secure.

-Step 4: Notify Professors of Your Eligibility for Accommodations
+Notify Professors of Your Eligibility for Accommodations

 After receiving confirmation of eligibility from the disability services office, notify your professors to start setting up accommodations.
 Your confirmation will typically come in the form of a letter, but you may receive an email in place of or in addition to a letter.
 You can then provide this documentation to your instructors.